-a window size of $W \cdot \tau$ packets, and then multiply its estimations by a factor of τ^{-1} .
+hitter algorithm by sub-sampling the packets.
+That is, we would like to sample packets with a probability of τ , use an HH algorithm with a window size of $W \cdot \tau$ packets, and then multiply its estimations by a factor of τ^{-1} .
 Unfortunately, this does not yield the desired outcome as the number of samples from the window varies whereas sliding-window HH algorithms are designed for fixed-sized windows.
-Specifically, since the actual number of samples from the W sized window is distributed $\text{Bin}(W,\tau)$, this approach results in an additional error of $\pm \Theta\left(\sqrt{W(1-\tau)\cdot\tau^{-1}}\right)$ in the size of the reference window.
+Specifically, since the actual number of samples from the Wsized window is distributed Bin (W, τ) , this approach results in an additional error of $\pm \Theta \left(\sqrt{W(1-\tau) \cdot \tau^{-1}} \right)$ in the size of the reference window.
 Since we are interested in small values of τ to achieve speedup (see Section 6.3), this approach results in a considerable error.

 Memento overview.
-Existing algorithms (e.g., [10, 11, 32]) for identifying the heavy hitters over a sliding window are deterministic and thus have to process each and every packet fully.
+Existing algorithms (e.g., [9, 10, 31]) for identifying the heavy hitters over a sliding window are deterministic and thus have to process each and every packet fully.
 This processing, while running in asymptotic constant time, is computationally inefficient in practice due to multiple hash computations and memory accesses per packet.
 Our observation is that these updates actually have two logical parts.
 First, the algorithms handle the "forgetting" of old data that leaves the window as new data arrives, and second, recording the current packet's flow in the data structure.
 When analyzing where the algorithm spends most of its time, we observed that the first part is extremely lightweight compared with the resources used for recording the packet.

-Accordingly, the key idea behind Memento is to decouple the computationally expensive operation of updating a packet (Full update) from the lightweight operation of Window update.
-Specifically, for each packet, Memento performs the Full update operation with probability τ ; otherwise, it makes the quicker Window update.
+Accordingly, the key idea behind Memento is to decouple the computationally expensive operation of updating a packet (Full up-date) from the lightweight operation of Window update.
+Specifically,